Haley Brown: A Love for the Stage

 “Having been offered these specialized acting courses has been amazing,” she says.
-“I have a new understanding for all of these genres [of theater] I never thought I would.”
+“I have a new understanding for all of these genres [of theatre] I never thought I would.”

 She says, for example, Shakespeare.

 Haley has now begun looking at a handful of four-year colleges as her time at SUNY CCC nears the end.
-It's not surprise she's, of course, looking at those with strong theater programs.
+It's not surprise she's, of course, looking at those with strong theatre programs.

 But she hasn't ruled other avenues out, either.
-Again, she credits SUNY CCC for helping her see how else her love for theater can translate out in the real world.
+Again, she credits SUNY CCC for helping her see how else her love for theatre can translate out in the real world.

 “I'm really good at talking to people and I'm social.
-I feel like I could combine all of the marketing courses [I've taken] with my experience and love for theater.”
+I feel like I could combine all of the marketing courses [I've taken] with my experience and love for theatre.”